legaard/mixtape/README.md

 const fixture = new Fixture();
 fixture.extend(superHeroExtension);

-// or use it in the creation of an injecter like this const withHeroFixture = createInjector(() => new Fixture().extend(superHeroExtension));
+// or use it in the creation of an injector like this const withHeroFixture = createInjector(() => new Fixture().extend(superHeroExtension));
 ```